FernandoLavarreda/HeatTransfer/README.md

 - **Convection Constant**: value that indicates how heat flows between the solid and the surroundings.
 Admits a decimal value.

-- **Specific Heat**: value that indicates the amoun of energy required to increase the temperature of a given mass of the material that constitutes the body.
+- **Specific Heat**: value that indicates the amount of energy required to increase the temperature of a given mass of the material that constitutes the body.
 Admits a decimal value.

 - **Density**: value that indicates the mass per volume of the material.
 Admits a decimal value.